dauczer/cnn-pokemon/README.md

 # cnn-pokemon
-Image CNN applied to Pokemon
+Welcome to this project where we will do image CNN with Pokemon first generation !